 GPA Policy.
+Students must complete the following courses with a minimum grade of C (2.0): CIS 101, MATH 130, ACCT 200, BUS 295, ECON 201.
 Students must earn a minimum grade point average of 2.0 (“C”) on the total courses taken in the College of Business and a 2.25 overall GPA to meet graduation requirements.

 P/N Grading Policy.
 No more than one-fourth of a student’s major shall consist of P/N grades.